louiseka/quizzical/README.md

 - I could manage and track the state for each stage of the quiz.
 - I could use useEffect so code would run based on dependencies

+I have also used Vitest to create some basic tests.

 ## Implementations for future

 - Could enable the ability for a user to choose which type of Quiz they would like to do